Consensys/quorum/docs/Getting Started/7Nodes-Setup.md

         ```sh
         ./{consensus}-start.sh
         ```
-        By default, Constellation will be used as the privacy manager.
-To use Tessera run the following:
+        By default, Tessera will be used as the privacy manager.
+To use Constellation run the following:
         ```
-        ./{consensus}-start.sh tessera
+        ./{consensus}-start.sh constellation
         ```

     - If running locally: